mitodl/handbook/how-to/write-performant-apis.md

     ]
 ```

-This will ensure that the serializer can't be used without that prefetch having been done or it will raise a `RequiredPrefetchMissingException` naming the prefetch that wasn't requested.
+This will ensure that the serializer can't be used without that prefetch having been done or it will raise a `RequiredPrefetchMissingError` naming the prefetch that wasn't requested.
 A "prefetch" in this situation is anything that should be `prefetch()`, `prefetch_related()`, or `select_related()`.

 You can opt out of this for tests and async code such as celery tasks by passing `{"skip_prefetch_checks": THIS_IS_NOT_AN_API}`.
 As the name (and you) attests to, this should not be used _anywhere_ near an API including when other serializers call it.
 DRF will propagate the context into child serializers as well.